-At Ruby’s Orchard we provide you with a peaceful, relaxing camping experience, close to nature, where most of the hard work is done for you.
+At Ruby’s Orchard Camp we provide you with a peaceful, relaxing camping experience, close to nature, where most of the hard work is done for you.
 We have a low-environmental-impact ethos, so use upcycled and recycled materials as much as possible.
 There’s no mains electricity on site so we use solar /rechargeable lighting, which gives you the chance to see the stars in all their glory – with very little local light-pollution (cloud-cover permitting!)

 We also compost everything it’s possible to compost and try to recycle most of what it’s not.
 Ruby’s Orchard is in an area reclaimed from commercial spruce-planting, with mixed woodland attached.

 What is meant by exclusive use?

 We mean that when you book to stay, you get the place to yourselves; only your one small camping group will be here at any time.
-No one lives on-site, but Lynne, the owner will welcome you and visit occasionally to check all is well, to restock, and sometimes to do some gardening in the poly tunnel and bee- garden next to the camp.
+No one lives on-site, but Lynne, the owner will welcome you and show you around, and on some days visit to do some gardening in the poly tunnel and bee- garden next to the camp.
 You will be given a mobile contact number in case of any problems.

 Is Ruby’s Orchard a “Glamping” site?